fable-compiler/Fable.Python/README.md

 ## Version

-This library currently targets Python 3.9.
+This library currently targets Python 3.10 or greater.
 Types bindings for other versions of Python should not be added to this library until we decide how to deal with Python version handling.

 ## Installation